zkyzx/hyphy.link/README.md

 # hyphy.link
 hyphy.link

-hyphy.link is
-  - a url shortner
+hyphy.link is a url shortner
-  - a personal command database